ionic-team/ionic-framework/README.md

 </p>

 <h1 align="center">
-  Ionic Framework
+  Ionic
 </h1>

 <p align="center">
-  Ionic Framework is the open-source mobile app development framework that makes it easy to build top quality native and progressive web apps with web technologies.
+  Ionic is an open source app development toolkit for building modern, high performance, top quality native and progressive web apps from a single codebase with JavaScript and the Web.
 </p>
 <p align="center">
-Ionic Framework is based on <a href="https://www.webcomponents.org/introduction">Web Components</a> and comes with many significant performance, usability, and feature improvements over the past versions.
+The most recent versions of Ionic are based on <a href="https://www.webcomponents.org/introduction">Web Components</a> and come with many significant performance, usability, and feature improvements over the past versions.
 </p>

 <p align="center">